 But I hated having an office.

-It made me feel isolated and forgotten.
+I felt isolated and forgotten.
 I felt unimportant and undervalued because it seemed like no one had time to talk to me about work or help me figure out what more I could be doing.
-It was lonely to walk to my mentor’s office felt lonely because she often didn’t answer messages.
+Walking to my mentor’s office felt lonely because she often didn’t answer messages.
 Sometimes we had a meeting scheduled and when I got to her office, it was closed and locked and she wasn’t there.

 In contrast, at my job now, I have a cubicle.
+I love my cubicle.
 In fact, most people are in cubicles.
 Offices (like the reserved parking spots) are for the higher-ups.
 And you know what?
-I don’t want an office – at least not right now.
-A bonus is that the offices here have a glass panel next to the door so you can actually see if someone’s in.
+I don’t want an office—at least not right now.
+The offices here have a glass panel next to the door so you can actually see if someone’s in.
+Bonus!

-In the world of information work, cubicles are often seen as the bane of being productive.
+In the world of information work, the cubicle often comes up as the bane of being productive.

 And this makes sense!
 The more often you’re interrupted or distracted by people talking to or around you, the less likely you are to get into a flow state.